fnrg-nfv/P4SFC-public/README.md

 # P4SFC

 A Service Function Chain(SFC) project led by Fudan Future Network Research Group(FNRG).

-## Overview

 This project leverages P4 switch to accelerate software-based network function chains.
 It offloads proper NFs inside an SFC to reduce the packet processing latency and increase the throughput for corresponding network flows.